What is a Rent-to-Own Agreement?

 Lease-Purchase Agreement

-The contract will also refer to a pre-possession agreement which is usually handled as an addendum to the contract.
+The contract will also refer to a pre-possession agreement, which is usually handled as an addendum to the contract.
 It will cover how the buyer and seller will act prior to the actual sale.
-It will typically include a prepossession monthly fee (rent), and who is responsible for maintenance, insurance, and any other expenses.
+It will typically include a prepossession monthly fee (rent), and specify who is responsible for maintenance, insurance, and any other expenses.

-Simply put, a lease-purchase purchase agreement is a regular purchase contract that includes an agreement for a tenant to move in, make improvements, and build equity on a home, before it is actually purchased.
+Simply put, a lease-purchase purchase agreement is a regular purchase contract that includes an agreement for a tenant to move in, make improvements, and build equity on a home before it is actually purchased.

 Work with a Licensed Agent to Find the Right Rent-to-Own Program

 At Century 21 Northwest Realty, we assist prospective homeowners in navigating the rent-to-own process, negotiating the terms of their agreement, and closing on the home of their dreams.
-If you need help finding the best program for you, partner with a trusted rent to own agency.
+If you need help finding the best program for you, partner with a trusted rent-to-own agency.